You probably have a lot on your plate right now, and it can be hard to figure out how to prioritize each of your financial goals.

 According to the IRS, “Qualified expenses are amounts paid for tuition, fees and other related expense for an eligible student that are required for enrollment or attendance at an eligible educational institution.”
 These can include activity fees to fund all on-campus student organizations and activities.
 Expenses for books, supplies, and equipment the student needs for a course of study are included in qualified education expenses even if it is not paid to the school.
 See the IRS Education Credits: Questions and Answers for more specifics.

 Note that room and board, insurance, medical expenses (including student health fees), transportation and similar personal, living or family expenses do not qualify.
+That said, as long as you plan for the largest expenses, there are other ways for your student to cut costs once she's in school.

-529 assets can be used at any eligible institution of higher education, not just 4-year colleges.
+529 assets can be used at any eligible institution of higher education, not just four-year colleges.
 Whether your child wants to be a computer programmer or cosmetologist, an artist or an EMT—just about any post-secondary training can be paid for with a 529 plan without penalty.
 Check with the school before confirming.

 Thanks to compound interest, even small contributions can add up over time.
 For example, a $500 starting contribution + $200 added monthly, at 6% interest over 18 years = $77,000 for college.
 Much like retirement accounts, the sooner you can get the plan set-up and start building, the better.